Liu Hulan: Biography

-In October 1946, Liu Hulan and her remaining comrades conveyed the Communist Party's instructions to the village Communist Organizations and organized the masses to bury grain.
+In October 1946, Liu Hulan and her remaining comrades conveyed the CCP's instructions to the village Communist Organizations and organized the masses to bury grain.

-In December 1946, Liu Hulan cooperates with the members of the martial arts team to execute the reactionary village leader ShiPeihuai.
-Yan Xishan Bandit Army decided to make a large-scale attack on Wenshui area as retaliatory.
-In order to preserve strength, the 8 Communist Party committees decided to transfer most of the cadres from Pingchuan to Shanshan.
-Liu hulan was familiar with the environment, therefore volunteered to stay. the party accepted her request.
+In December 1946, Liu Hulan cooperated with the members of the martial arts team to execute the reactionary village leader Shi Pei Huai.
+Yan Xishan Bandit Army decided to retaliate with a large-scale attack on Wenshui area.
+In order to preserve strength, the eight CCP committees decided to transfer most of the cadres from Pingchuan to Shanshan.
+Liu Hulan was familiar with the environment, so volunteered to stay, which the party accepted.
 Wang Being, the company commander of the 12 regiments was wounded.
-Liu human hid Wang Being in a military family, and carefully nursed him until he recovered.
-In December, the enemy frequently attacked the Western village of Yunzhou and arrested the underground workers such as Shi Sanhuai.
+Liu Hulan hid Wang Being in a military family, and carefully nursed him until he recovered.
+In December, the enemy frequently attacked the Western village of Yunzhou and arrested underground workers such as Shi San Huai.
 Liu Hulan's family advised her to withdraw, but she insisted on waiting for her superiors.

-On January 11, 1947, the superior informed her to transfer.
-On the next day, the Kuomintang army surrounded the western village of Yunzhou and forced the whole village to gather at Guanyin Temple.
-The Kuomintang arrested several communists including Shi Shihui, Chen Shurong, Liu Shushan and Zhang Nanchang.
-Liu Hulan was also arrested as a traitor.
-During the interrogation, the Kuomintang tried every possible method to induce Liu Hulan to betray her allies.
-Liu Hulan refused to obey and died "heroically", in the view touted to the Chinese public after the Communists' takeover in 1949.
+On January 11, 1947, her superior informed her to transfer.
+On 12 January 1947, Kuomintang troops under Yan Xishan ransacked Liu's village in a search for CCP sympathizers.
+The KMT troops arrested Liu and six others and cut off their heads.